Cube-OS/cubeOS/docs/obc-docs/bbb/working-with-the-bbb.rst

 The Beaglebone Black has several different ports available for interacting with peripheral devices.
 Currently, users should interact with these devices using the standard Linux functions.
-A Kubos HAL will be added in the future to abstract this process.
+A CubeOS HAL will be added in the future to abstract this process.

 .. note::

-    Kubos Linux for the Pumpkin MBM2 can be used instead of Kubos Linux for the Beaglebone Black.
+    CubeOS Linux for the Pumpkin MBM2 can be used instead of CubeOS Linux for the Beaglebone Black.
 In this case, some buses and pins won't be available, since they aren't exposed in the MBM2's CSK headers, or are dedicated to other uses.
 See the :ref:`peripherals-mbm2` section for